 From the importance of sportsmanship, to the ups and downs of winning and losing, sports and recreational activities offer children opportunities to gain great life experience and build confidence.
 But as the number of children participating in sports increases, so does the prevalence of sports-related injuries.
 Knowing key injury prevention practices is the first step to encouraging your kids to develop good habits with a focus on injury prevention.

-Why should you be concerned about sports injury?
+Why should you be concerned about sports injuries?

 People often think about the many benefits of enrolling their children in sports and recreational activities without thinking about the inherent risks and dangers.
 Here are just a few of the reasons why you should consider teaching your children good habits when it comes to injury prevention: